rgehrsitz/rex/internal/semantics/README.md

 smoke runs are recorded with the milestone evidence in the foundation roadmap.
 This M2 implementation is local work pending review; no performance improvement or hosted check result is claimed.

+PR review follow-up: harness setup now references the production priority and action-limit constants, while `TestCurrentV3Defaults` pins their characterized values (10 and 32).
+An intentional default change therefore still requires contract review rather than silently changing both sides of the comparison.